Checkio-Game-Missions/checkio-empire-common-words/info/used.md

 **How it is used:**

-Here you can learn how to work with strings and sets.
-This knowledge can be useful for linguistic analysis.
+This mission simply teaches you how to work with strings and sets, knowledge which can be useful in linguistic analysis.